 Career opportunities at Northern Michigan University are coordinated by the Human Resources Department.
 Individuals interested in working at NMU are encouraged to visit Human Resources’ Employment Opportunities page.
 Questions about these jobs should be directed to Human Resources at: (906) 227-2330 or firstname.lastname@example.org

-Want a job within a specific department at NMU, but don't see a job posted on Cat Career Tracks?
+Want a job within a specific department at NMU, but don't see a job posted on Handshake?
 Click here for a list of all of the departments and their contact information so that you may contact them directly.

 For a list of documents that are required upon being hired at NMU, please click here.